ManishMallik/StoringRecordsOfExpenses/README.md

 # StoringRecordsOfExpenses
-This was originally made using JOptionPane.
-Create the file "userAccounts.dat" before running the program.
+This project utilizes JOptionPane, the simplest GUI in Java.